Nitzan: Nitzan

 In 1990, the modern community settlement of Nitzan was established on the site of the youth village.
 By 1995 it had a population of 105.
-It experienced rapid expansion in the mid-2000s after being selected to temporarily house a large group of families evacuated from Gush Katif as part of the disengagement plan.
-(Many of them were Bnei Menashe immigrants.)
-500 temporary caravillas were constructed on the eastern end of Nitzan (an area that became Nitzan Bet), and 250 more were ordered by the Israeli Government.
+It experienced rapid expansion in the 2005 during the Israeli disengagement from Gaza after the town was selected to temporarily house a large group of families evacuated from Gush Katif, many of whom were Bnei Menashe immigrants.
+500 temporary caravillas were constructed on the eastern end of Nitzan, which later became Nitzan Bet, and 250 more were ordered by the Israeli Government.
+These housing were meant to be temporary for two to three years, but many have lived in them for over a decade, leading to difficult living situations and the lack of social instability.

 Several environmental organisations objected to the new construction, which increased Nitzan's area by four-and-a-half times.
 They feared damage to the fragile sand dune ecosystem.
 The neighbourhood was also the target of criticism by settlers and Israeli human-rights groups, citing a lack of adequate housing and facilities.
 They argued that governmental negligence resulted in a housing shortage, forcing large families to separate into multiple caravillas, and that basic infrastructure like a youth area, nursery, and synagogue were absent.

 On 12 July 2012, the organization United With Israel delivered bomb shelters to the residents of Nitzan.
 It was a major event for the residents of Nitzan, whose children needed kindergarten bomb shelters.
 The event included children painting the shelters with murals, supervised by a professional mural artist.